-A sensor can detect the presence of an intruder in its sensing range r, and is said to cover the portion of the segment within its sensing range; therefore the coverage length of a sensor is 2r.
+A sensor with sensing range r covers the portion of the segment within its sensing range; therefore the coverage length of a sensor is 2r.
 Barrier coverage is achieved if every point on the segment is covered by some sensor.
-An overlap is a maximal interval on [0,L] such that every point in the interval is within the sensing range of more than one sensor.
-A coverage gap is a maximal interval of the segment where no point is within the sensing range of any sensor.
-We say that $\varepsilon$ -approximate barrier coverage is achieved if the length of any coverage gap is $\leq \varepsilon$ .
+An overlap is a maximal interval on [0, L] such that every point in the interval is within the sensing range of more than one sensor.
+A coverage gap is any maximal interval of the segment where no point is within the sensing range of any sensor.
+We say that ε -approximate barrier coverage is achieved if the length of any coverage gap is at most ε .